 The purpose(s) we will collect and process your data are shown below:

 - To manage our relationship and administer our business either as a part of a contract or where we believe we have a legitimate interest to do so.

 - Where we have a legitimate interest to keep you informed of our products or services by appropriate communication methods, unless you’ve objected to us doing so.

 - Sending you marketing and information about our business via e-mail if you have consented to it.

-- Adding it to information we or St Ives companies/affiliates already hold on you or your organisation.
+- Adding it to information we or our subsidiary companies already hold on you or your organisation.

 Your personal data may be shared with other companies within our Group.
 It may also be disclosed to a third party who acquires us, a member of our Group, or substantially all of our assets.

 We may also share some of your personal data with the following categories of third parties:

 - Marketing Agencies who help us promote ourselves or deliver our services

 - Printers, Email service providers or other suppliers who help us to send our newsletters and communications

 - Suppliers providing services to us to help us run our business